 Windows Defender

-Windows Defender (new in Windows Vista) offers some additional security
+Windows Defender (new in Windows Vista) offers additional security

 against spyware and other malicious software.